 In this information age, one obstacle in learning something new is not where to find the resources.
 It’s from where to start and make sense of all the resources available online these days.
 This holds especially true in web development when new tools are popping up overnight.

-Over the past 3 years since I decided to learn web development, I have faced challenges of self-doubt and lack of motivation.
+Back in 2015, since I first decided to learn web development, I have faced challenges of self-doubt and lack of motivation.
 But the one challenge which drained my energies was not knowing what path to follow.

 Considering the initial challenges in this path I have written this piece for technology enthusiasts who want to get their hands dirty in web development.
 Especially WordPress development.
 All in the hope you are going to spend your time building something cool than getting into this never-ending vicious cycle of learning one tool to another.

 Caution!
 A lot of learning in this path

 I am a WordPress developer (although my impostor syndrome tells me otherwise).
 I can share my experience only about WordPress.
 But before diving into details, let’s examine a Q/A session first.

 Now, is the answer mean?
 Maybe.
 Is it true?
 Absolutely!
 WordPress and Web Development, in general, are as serious and demanding as any profession.
 So be ready for…

 - Pulling all-nighters occasionally